Infinity Guitar Works

 Gibson

-After Seth’s first enrolment in the US Army he had gained enough experience to open his own radio repair shop in Kalamazoo.
+After Seth’s first enrolment in the US Army, he had gained enough experience to open his own radio repair shop in Kalamazoo.
 One of his customers, an orchestra leader names Eddie Smith, asked Seth to build him some small amplifiers for the quieter instruments within the orchestra.
 At this time, this mainly meant the guitar.
-Who’s sound was often drowned out completely by the loader piano or drums.
-These first amplifiers guitars were used to great effect for a number of years, so it was no surprise, given Seth’s location in Kalamazoo, that Gibson would make contact.
+Whose sound was often drowned out completely by the loader piano or drums.
+These first amplified guitars were used to great effect for a number of years, so it was no surprise, given Seth’s location in Kalamazoo, that Gibson would make contact.

 Seth started working for Gibson in 1941 as an amplifier engineer.
 At the time, Gibson were not making their own amplifiers.
 Opting to buy amplifiers from local Chicago companies.
 Seth’s job was to test the amplifiers and troubleshoot and repair any issues before they could be sent out to Gibson’s network of dealers.
 This first job at Gibson lasted until Seth rejoined the US Army.